 Hydrangea is a common garden shrub with a gorgeous flower that can be pink, blue, or white, depending on the pH levels in the soil.
-If you’re a cat owner, you should keep your pet away from hydrangeas because these plants are poisonous to cats wherein they can cause your cat to become seriously ill.
+If you’re a cat owner, you should keep your pet away from hydrangeas because these plants are toxic to cats, and they can cause your cat to become ill.1

 Signs of Hydrangeas Poisoning to Watch For

 Everybody knows that cats are curious creatures that love to chew on plants.
 When a cat eats any part of a hydrangeas shrub, be it the flowers, stems, or leaves, the animal can become very sick.
-Some common warning signs to watch for include:
+Common warning signs to watch for include:

 Can Cats Be Around Hydrangeas?